-You may not work on any matter affecting your personal financial interests or those of your spouse or minor children, a household member, a general partner, or an organization in which you are employed or serve as an officer or board member or are seeking employment.
-However, exceptions allow you to participate in matters if the financial interest is in a broadly-diversified mutual fund or is a stock or bond holding of \$15,000 or less traded on a U.S. exchange.
+You may not work on any matter affecting your personal financial interests or those of your spouse or minor children, a household member, a general partner, or an organization in which you are employed or are an officer or board member or seek employment (unless the financial interest is in a broadly-diversified mutual fund or is a stock or bond holding of \$15,000 or less traded on a U.S. exchange).

-What personal relationships require disqualification?
+What personal relationships or prior activities require disqualification?

-- You may not work on a matter if one of the parties is (or is represented by): - someone with whom you have or seek a financial or business relationship; - a close relative; - a household member; - an employer (or prospective employer) or client of a parent, spouse, or dependent child or an organization in which any of them serves as an officer or director; - a former employer or client of yours for a period of one year after you left employment or two years if you are a political appointee or if you received an extraordinary severance payment; or - an organization in which you are an active participant. - However, if in the agency's interest, special authorization to participate may be available through the Ethics Law and Programs Division.
+- You may not work on a matter if one of the parties is (or is represented by): - someone with whom you have or seek a financial or business relationship; - a close relative; - a household member; - an employer (or prospective employer) or client of a parent, spouse, or dependent child or an organization in which any of them serves as an officer or director; - a former employer or client of yours for a period of one year after you left employment, or two years if you are a political appointee, or if you received an extraordinary severance payment; or - an organization in which you are an active participant - or, for two years, if you are a political appointee who was a lobbyist or foreign agent, on a matter on which you lobbied or worked as a foreign agent within 2 years before appointment. - However, if in the agency's interest, special authorization to participate may be available through the Ethics Office.